Inspecting and Cleaning

 Sanding the Build Plate

-After sanding or filing, rinse and wipe down the build plate after sanding to ensure that there is not any leftover metal dust on the surface before use.
+After sanding, rinse and wipe down the build plate after sanding to ensure that there is not any leftover metal dust on the surface before use.
 Once the build plate is cleaned, use fingertips to physically confirm that the build plate has an even surface before use.